uwcse440/web-cse440-wi17/_assignments/assignment1/index.md

 Be sure to understand and carefully consider project requirements and feedback from the course staff in the context of your own work.

 ### Submission

+Ensure your name and section are prominent at the top of your submission.

 No more than one page of text in PDF format.